girlscript/winter-of-contributing/Datascience_With_Python/Deep Learning/Algorithms/Multilayer Perceptrons/README.md

 An artificial neuron is a mathematical function conceived as a model of biological neurons, a neural network.
 Artificial neurons are elementary units in an artificial neural network.
 The artificial neuron receives one or more inputs (representing excitatory postsynaptic potentials and inhibitory postsynaptic potentials at neural dendrites) and sums them to produce an output (or activation, representing a neuron's action potential which is transmitted along its axon).

+Artificial neurons are designed to mimic aspects of their biological counterparts.
+However a significant performance gap exists between biological and artificial neural networks.
+In particular single biological neurons in the human brain with oscillating activation function capable of learning the XOR function have been discovered.
+However single artificial neurons with popular sigmoidal and ReLU like activation functions cannot learn the XOR function.

-Usually each input is separately weighted, and the sum is passed through a non-linear function known as an activation function or transfer function[clarification needed.
+Usually each input is separately weighted, and the sum is passed through a non-linear function known as an activation function or transfer function.
 The transfer functions usually have a sigmoid shape, but they may also take the form of other non-linear functions, piecewise linear functions, or step functions.
 They are also often monotonically increasing, continuous, differentiable and bounded.
+Non-monotonic, unbounded and oscillating activation functions with multiple zeros that outperform sigmoidal and ReLU like activation functions on many tasks have also been recently explored.

 2--HIDDEN LAYERS